SciTools/iris/docs/src/userguide/loading_iris_cubes.rst

 .. note::

     Whilst ``&`` is supported, the ``|`` that might reasonably be expected is not.
-This is because "or" constraints could lead to a cube which did not cover a hyper-rectangular region if these constraints were on different coordinates.
-If an "or" type constraint on a single coordinate is useful then it may be obtained by passing a function to :class:`iris.Constraint`.
+Explanation as to why is in the :class:`iris.Constraint` reference documentation.

+    For an example of constraining to multiple ranges of the same coordinate to generate one cube, see the :class:`iris.Constraint` reference documentation.

+    To generate multiple cubes, each constrained to a different range of the same coordinate, use :py:func:`iris.load_cubes`.

 As well as being able to combine constraints using ``&``, the :class:`iris.Constraint` class can accept multiple arguments,